akyoto/cache/README.src.md

 ## Features

 * 0 dependencies
-* Less than 100 lines of code
+* About 100 lines of code
 * 100% test coverage

 ## Usage